bates64/papermario-dx/manual/setup.md

 ```

 Later, you can open DX again in Visual Studio Code by using the 'Recent' menu on the Welcome screen, or by running `code ~/papermario-dx` in the terminal.

-### Copy the base ROM to the correct location

-In Visual Studio Code, click on the `ver` folder, then the `us` folder.
-Drag and drop your ROM into this folder.
-Rename the file to `baserom.z64`.

 ### Run the game